ElinamLLC/SharpVectors/Docs/articles/getting_started.md

 ***

 > [!NOTE]
-> The specified dimensions to the window object is not necessarily applied, since the conversion to WPF is a vector-to-vector conversion.
+> The specified dimensions to the window object are not necessarily applied, since the conversion to WPF is a vector-to-vector conversion.
-> This enables the rendered to be scaled in the displaying control, such as the `Image` or `Canvas`.
+> This enables the rendered output to be scaled in the displaying control, such as the `Image` or `Canvas`.
 > To explicitly apply the dimension, set the `PixelWidth` and `PixelHeight` properties in the settings object.
 This is mainly useful for the generation of static images.

-In order to simplify the above codes and avoid repetitions, utility classes (named: Converters) are provided to handle specific needs such as converting a whole directory or converting a set of SVG files into a `ResourceDictionary` object.
+In order to simplify the above code and avoid repetition, utility classes (called Converters) are provided to handle specific needs such as converting an entire directory or converting a set of SVG files into a `ResourceDictionary` object.

 ## XAML Support - Namespaces